CharlesB91/retro-bank/README.md

 - Additioanl features include coloured & highlighted text in the CLI which is to make certain information stand out for the user.
 - The moudle used to do this is colorama.

+## Testing

+- I have manually tested by doing the following:
+    - Ran my python code through pep8linter via gid pod with no significant issues.
+    - Have input incorrect values to input areas to ensure error functions are working correctly.
+    - Testing code via terminal & heroku terminal

+## Bugs

+### Resolved Bugs

+- Initally when a user was trying to sign in could not access appropriate cell data as there would be multiple customers eventually registering so could not implements a specific cell to search as customer data was on the one worksheet.
+After chating with mentor she advised to look at my data structure with google sheets.
+After this i decided to use the method of when a new user is registered google sheets would create a new worksheet for this user.
+This was i could access the customer email address,name,password, balance data as the cells would not be changing only the specific worksheet for who ever was trying to log in.
+The gspread documentation helped me figure this out which was very helpful. (https://docs.gspread.org/en/latest/user-guide.html).
+- As part of testing realised that all email address should be converted to lower case to ensure when a customer attempts to log back in this be always convered into the correct format from what google sheets has.
+Using the .lower() method has resolved this issue.
+- Again whilst testing because we are dealing with money values the user could imput commas and decimal points which i had not accounted for.
+After some research implement replace(',', '') method to remove the commas and the method float() if the users a decimal point.
+The application can now handle values with commas and calculate using.decmials.
+Stackoverflow provided the solution to remove the commas (https://stackoverflow.com/questions/16233593/how-to-strip-comma-in-python-string).
+- When a customer registers their email i had not implemented anything to check that the email had already been registered.
+Additionally did not account for when a user logs in with an unkown email.
+After some thought realised all i had to do was catch this in an try block to stop the application from crashing.

+### Unresolved Bugs

+- No current unresolved bugs i have come accross so far after testing.